 What's the best pet insurance in Florida for dogs?

 There's no single winner — it depends on your dog and your budget.
-Lemonade tends to have the lowest entry premiums, Trupanion is the go-to for direct vet pay, and Healthy Paws is known for unlimited annual limits.
+Lemonade is an app-first quote candidate, Trupanion offers real-time direct vet pay at participating clinics, and Healthy Paws offers an unlimited annual-limit option.
+Compare matched quotes and the selected policy tier.
 Match the carrier to the one thing you care about most — cost, cash flow, or payout cap — using the use-case shortlist above.

 Is diabetes covered by pet insurance?